bubblesnet/controller/README.md

 and viewing the data from those devices.

-Server - an API server that serves both the controller React application AND the edge devices queueing data for storage.
+Server - an API server that serves both the controller React application AND the edge devices manipulating the physical environment and queueing data for storage.